The Policy Scotland website is a space for sharing evidence, insights and findings related to public policy.

 We may edit for clarity and length, and add a short introduction.
 We’ll return it to you for approval before publication.

-Where possible, content is published with an Attribution-NonCommercial-ShareAlike 4.0 International License, meaning it can be re-used by other publishers as long as the author(s) and Policy Scotland are credited.
+Where possible, content is published with an Attribution-NonCommercial-ShareAlike 4.0 International License, meaning you retain copyright but allow other publishers to re-use it as long as the author(s) and Policy Scotland are credited.

 We also include a standard disclaimer: Blog content reflects the views of the author(s) and not the position of Policy Scotland or the University of Glasgow.